hubertchoo/HololensHandMeshRecorder/README.md

 8. To ensure that playback is as real-time as possible, perform your recording with same Time.fixedDeltaTime as the eventual project the playback is to be used in.

-### Features of HandMeshRecorder/Editor:

-1. Start/Stop Record (With voice activation too)
-2. Play Recording Back
-3. Toggle Right and Left hands visibility
-4. Scrub Bar
-5. Trim video length
-6. Add/Clear keyframes (Elaborated Below)
-7. Spawn/Delete GameObject (Elaborated Below)
-8. Save recording to file
-9. Load existing recording from file

-Each of the above features are saved as their own prefab buttons within the project, and these buttons can be selectively attached into the scene based on the needs of the user.

 ### Why the ability to include actuation?
 Now that we are able to record our hand meshes, we are able to make use of these hand meshes for in-app prompts, similar to the hand coach.
 However, there are certain instances where developers might like to also display the outcomes of the recorded actions during playback.
 To do so, devs will currently have to manually code the outcomes and synchronise them with the recording.